 Corporate Image offers both offset and digital printing depending on the job.
 Our team will work with you to determine what will work best for your job, but it is good to have the information for working with your clients.
 Offset or litho printing offers higher quality, but digital printing has been catching up quickly.
 There are a few things digital just can’t do (yet) that make offset printing a real stand out option.
 The long and short of it is:

 Be aware that both this and the info-graphic are not complete so talk to us about what you need (our people are well versed in the subtle strengths and weaknesses of each.)

 Paper Weights are confusing.

-As a print manufacturer Corporate Image deals in all kinds of paper stocks, but we find not all of our designers know all the nuances.
+As a print and binder manufacturer Corporate Image deals in all kinds of paper stocks.
 Whether we make a printed 3-ring binder, a pocket folder or a cool sales box, paper stocks will vary heavily.

 Lets look at this question which you might run into if you want to put a 3-ring binder in a sales box.

 Question: If you have 18 pt. and 100# papers how do those compare?